HeyGen for L&D: The Ultimate AI Video Jumpstart Guide

 Ideal for: Instructional Designers, Communications, Learning & Development, HR, Compliance

-- #1 medium for boosting learner engagement and knowledge retention is video
+- #1 medium for enhancing learner engagement and improving knowledge retention is video

 - 83% of learners surveyed prefer watching video rather than audio or text

-- 40-60% reductions in learning time can be achieved with video, as learners absorb information more efficiently through visual and auditory cues.
+- 40–60% reductions in learning time can be achieved with video, as learners take in information more efficiently through visual and auditory cues.

-- 95% information retention when learners watch a video compared with 10% when reading text (Insivia)
+- 95% information retention when learners watch a video, compared to 10% when reading text (Insivia)

 The Challenge

-- Frequent updates require quick, straightforward video edits as policies, processes and industries evolve
+- Frequent updates require quick, easy video edits as policies, processes, and industries evolve

-- Limited bandwidth and global language or accessibility needs put pressure on production capacity
+- Limited bandwidth and global language or accessibility requirements put pressure on production capacity

-- Outsourcing is costly and slow, especially for complex content such as compliance or safety
+- Outsourcing is expensive and time-consuming, especially for complex content such as compliance or safety

 Cost savings

-80% lower production costs and 50% quicker delivery time at Simulations Software
+80% lower production costs and 50% faster delivery time at Simulations Software

 Speed

-5X increase in educational video production speed at financial services leader Equity Trust
+5X increase in educational video production speed at leading financial services firm Equity Trust

 Scalability